deadbok/project_network/recovery/README.md

 > Illustration 12: IP address of the router on the NAT network

 ### 5.2.2 Push the configuration file to the router via SSH

+*These steps are carries out back in CLIENT-USRLAN.*

 The specific configuration file for each router is located here: